LibreCAD/docs/ref/coordinates.rst

 Isometric Drawings
 ------------------

-LibreCAD can also be used to create drawings with an **Isometric** projection.
-Creating isometric drawings is similar to creating 2D drawings, but with an additional consideration towards the perspective of the drawing.
+LibreCAD can also be used to create drawings with an **isometric** projection.
+Creating isometric drawings is similar to creating orthaganol drawings, but with an additional consideration towards the perspective of the drawing.
 The **Grid** tab of :ref:`Drawing Preferences <draw-pref>` allows users to set the grid to suit isomentric drawings.
 Setting the "Snap Indicator Lines" on the **Appearance** tab on the :ref:`Application Preferences <app-prefs>` to *Isometric* will also assist in with locating entities.